moneybutton/yours-core/blog/contents/articles/2016-03-27-status-of-datt-yours-fullnode/index.md

   work by Steven McKie.
 The new layouts include the hot page, all page, wallet page, and submit new content page.
 - Yours has been rewritten (almost) from scratch.
-The most significant change is that depend on a database hosted on AWS, Yours now uses the Datt database on the server (and client, as before).
+The most significant change is that we no longer depend on a database hosted on AWS.
+Yours now uses the Datt database on the server (and client, as before).
 - Clemens Ley is visiting San Francisco, and we are working on getting something launchable out soon.
 The Yours product has also changed slightly - rather than endorsing a random earlier endorser, you now endorse all earlier